pearpages/es6-and-typescript/README.md

 /// <reference path="membership.ts" />
 ```

+You need a triple slash reference in two scenarios:

+- When you are referencing JavaScript type definitions e.g. definitions for node, jquery etc. for a great collection see : https://github.com/borisyankov/DefinitelyTyped
+- When we want to compile using --out you can reference your files using ```/// <reference```.

+You need a import/require combo when using external modules i.e. amd/commonjs.
+If you don't know what these mean (amd/commonjs are javascript terms, not specific to typescript) you don't have to care.
+Just use ```/// <reference``` and compile with --out.

 ## Concerning Modules

 Update!
 To help reduce confusion, internal modules are being renamed to “namespaces”.
 I also advise just as strongly that you avoid mixing namespaces and modules!
 Thanks to Mike Brocchi for suggesting the update.